-The increase in the other postretirement benefit plan obligation (due primarily to decreased discount rates) was the primary cause of the increased liability for other postretirement benefits at O&R of \$12 million compared with December 31, 2013.
-This increased liability resulted in an increase to regulatory assets of \$8 million for unrecognized net losses and unrecognized prior service costs associated with O&R's New York utility business consistent with the accounting rules for regulated operations, a charge to OCI of \$2 million (net of taxes) for the unrecognized net losses and a credit to OCI of \$1 million (net of taxes) for the unrecognized prior service costs associated with O&R's New Jersey subsidiary.
+The decrease in the other postretirement benefit plan obligation (due primarily to increased discount rates) was the primary cause of the decreased liability for other postretirement benefits at O&R of \$5 million compared with December 31, 2014.
+This decreased liability corresponds with a decrease to regulatory assets of \$3 million for unrecognized net losses and unrecognized prior service costs associated with O&R's New York utility business consistent with the accounting rules for regulated operations, a credit to OCI of \$1 million (net of taxes) for the unrecognized net losses and a debit to OCI of \$1 million (net of taxes) for the unrecognized prior service costs associated with O&R's New Jersey subsidiary.

-A portion of the unrecognized net losses and prior service costs for the other postretirement benefits, equal to \$4 million and \$(6) million, respectively, will be recognized from accumulated OCI and the regulatory asset into net periodic benefit cost over the next year for O&R.
+A portion of the unrecognized net losses and prior service costs for the other postretirement benefits, equal to \$3 million and \$(6) million, respectively, will be recognized from accumulated OCI and the regulatory asset into net periodic benefit cost over the next year for O&R.